Drifter-Supremo/gorlea-todo-list/memory-bank/frontend-README.md

   - Organize tasks into "To Do" and "Completed" sections

 - **AI Assistant**
-  - Chat with Gorlea AI about your tasks and ideas
+  - Chat with Gorlea, your AI assistant powered by OpenAI's GPT-4.1-mini
-  - Get suggestions and assistance with task management
+  - Create tasks using natural language input (e.g., "Schedule a meeting tomorrow at 2 PM")
   - Interactive chat interface

 - **User Interface**